Dr. Hannah Joy Roberts

 Dr. Megan Payer

-I am a registered psychological assistant, Board Certified Behavior Analyst, and registered yoga teacher.
+I am a Clinical Psychologist, Board Certified Behavior Analyst, and registered yoga teacher.
 I received my doctorate in clinical psychology with an emphasis in Depth Psychology in 2019.
 My interests include the unique human experience, neuropsychology, meditation and yoga, and somatic psychology.
 While I consider myself an existential-humanistic therapist, I also draw from many theoretical frameworks to inform my style, based on what each individual needs.

 I have extensive experience treating anxiety, depression, spiritual issues, trauma, neurodevelopment disorders, moderate to severe psychiatric illness, addiction, and the stress that comes with significant life transitions.
 I enjoy working with people who are interested in learning about themselves and how they can live more authentically.
 Some of my clients seek help with: managing chronic mental illness and substance use, developing and using coping strategies, deeply exploring questions around gender identity, setting boundaries with themselves and others, and learning to see their highly sensitive nature as a strength to be harnessed for a happier and more fulfilling life.
 I am dedicated to helping people heal themselves through the alchemy of psychotherapy.